List on Bids44 →

 Factors That Affect Yamaha Fascino 125 Resale Value

-Tyre Condition: Worn-out tyres are an immediate red flag and a significant expense for the buyer.
-If the tyres need immediate replacement, expect a deduction of ₹3,000-₹6,000 to cover the cost of a new pair.
+Tyre Condition.
+Worn-out tyres are an immediate red flag and an expense for the buyer.
+If the tyres have less than 30% tread left, expect buyers to factor in a replacement cost of ₹2,500-4,500 into their negotiation.

 Maintenance Cost Breakdown (India, 2026)